GreptimeTeam/docs/docs/user-guide/operations/performance-tuning-tips.md

 The read cache stores objects or ranges on the local disk to avoid fetching the same range from the remote again.
 The following example shows how to enable the read cache for S3.
 - The `cache_path` is the directory to store cached objects.
 - The `cache_capacity` is the capacity of the cache.
+It's recommended to leave at least 1/10 of the total disk space for it.

 ```toml
 [storage]